All by Myself: Release

-The power ballad was the first single from Carmen's first solo LP after leaving the power pop group the Raspberries and was released in December 1975.
-Billboard described the song as "a superb rock ballad...faithfully capturing most of the good time feel in rock."
-Cash Box said that Carmen "captures the vocal power of at least two of the three Bee Gees and seems also to have tapped the lyric capabilities of a Paul McCartney."
-Record World said that Carmen "croons over a backdrop of cascading strings on this self-penned delight from his recent album."
+The power ballad was the first single from Carmen's first solo LP after he left the power pop group the Raspberries, and it was released in December 1975.
+Billboard described the track as "a superb rock ballad...faithfully capturing most of the good time feel in rock".
+Cash Box wrote that Carmen "captures the vocal power of at least two of the three Bee Gees and seems also to have tapped the lyric capabilities of a Paul McCartney".
+Record World commented that Carmen "croons over a backdrop of cascading strings on this self-penned delight from his recent album".

-It reached number two on the Billboard Hot 100; both "Love Machine" by The Miracles and "December 1963 (Oh, What a Night)" by The Four Seasons, kept the song from number one.
-"All by Myself" did reach number one on the Cash Box Top 100 Singles and number three in Canada.
-The single sold more than one million copies in the United States and was certified gold by the RIAA in April 1976.
-"All by Myself" was Carmen's first of eight US Top 40 hits.
-In the UK, however, this was his only Top 40 success, peaking at number 12 on the UK Singles Chart.
-The song would be featured in "The One Where Eddie Moves In", a 1996 season 2 episode of the popular television series Friends during a scene of Chandler Bing (Matthew Perry) and Joey Tribbiani (Matt LeBlanc) being depressed after Joey moves out.
+The single reached number two on the Billboard Hot 100.
+"Love Machine" by The Miracles and "December 1963 (Oh, What a Night)" by the Four Seasons kept it from the top position.
+"All by Myself" reached number one on the Cash Box Top 100 Singles and number three in Canada.
+It sold more than one million copies in the United States and was certified gold by the RIAA in April 1976.
+It was Carmen's first of eight US Top 40 hits.
+In the UK, it was his only Top 40 entry, peaking at number 12 on the UK Singles Chart.
+The song appeared in "The One Where Eddie Moves In", a 1996 episode of Friends from season two, during a scene in which Chandler Bing (Matthew Perry) and Joey Tribbiani (Matt LeBlanc) are depressed after Joey moves out.

+Television performance

+Carmen performed "All by Myself" and his follow-up hit "Never Gonna Fall in Love Again" on The Midnight Special on July 23, 1976 (season four, episode 37).
+The episode was hosted by The Spinners.